Zachacious/NerdVenture-CodeBlog/README.md

 # Nerdventure Website

-A custom CMS built on Django, Wagtail.
+A custom CMS built on Django and Wagtail CMS.

 Currently configured as a news(rss) aggregation site.